abdurakhmonnosirov/neutron-star-oscillations/README.md

 This code is written for 1D simulations of neutron star oscillations in polytropic case.
-This code is under the progress.
+This code is written in julia programming language and it is under the progress.